LeeBohyun/mysql-tpcc/multi-mysql-tpcc.md

 Before running tpcc benchmark, cleaning your device would be necessary for fair testing.

-- initialize: below command line fills the whole device with zero, `status=progress` shows job progress.
+- Initialize: below command line fills the whole device with `zero`(`random` also possible), `status=progress` shows job progress.
 I recommend you to do this twice for perfect initalization.

 ```bash
 $ sudo dd if=/dev/zero of=/dev/sda status=progress